misha-dig/TWINKLING_CHRISTMAS_LIGHT/README.md

 Using AVRDUDES software to programm our binary file.

-PS: I'll provided instruction how programm firmware soon.
+PS: I'll provide instruction how programm firmware soon and provide electronics circuit soon.